 Yes, I run a nursery, but I’m terrible at growing plants indoors.
 I started with LOTS of houseplants.
 If it died, I never bought it again.
 This approach whittled down my winter lovelies to something manageable.
 Ficus.
 Geranium.
 Begonia.
 And lots and lots of succulents.

 Here’s another gorgeous succulent pallet garden from The Urchin Collective.

 Herb Pallet Garden Ideas

 This beautiful herb garden created by 99 Pallets is beautiful and creatively clever!
 Using chalkboard paint adds such a nice touch.
 I use this paint to label SO many things.
 Craft boxes, jars and so much more.
-Using chalk to label your garden.
+Using chalk to label your plants is so fun.
 Change your herbs and labels as much as you want!
-The chalk might wash off with every rain, but its so cute, I think its worth rewriting!
+The chalk will probably wash off with every rain if not protected, but it’s so cute, I think it’s worth rewriting!

 Another gorgeous herb garden, built by Zina’s husband (slave).
 The labels on this one won’t wash off in the rain.
 And it’s just breathtaking.
 I mean, what craft CANT you pull off with beautiful penmanship? 😀